 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2021, Aston University reported total carbon emissions of approximately 7,012,000 kg CO2e, with significant contributions from Scope 3 emissions, particularly from business travel, which accounted for about 1,007,000 kg CO2e.
-The university has not disclosed any data related to Scope 1 or Scope 2 emissions.
+In 2021, Aston University reported total carbon emissions of approximately 7,012,000 kg CO2e, with significant contributions from Scope 3 emissions.
+Specifically, business travel accounted for about 1,007,000 kg CO2e, while employee commuting contributed approximately 1,533,000 kg CO2e.
+Notably, Aston University has not disclosed any data for Scope 1 and Scope 2 emissions.
 Currently, Aston University does not have specific reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
 The absence of formal reduction initiatives indicates a need for further development in their climate strategy.
-As part of its ongoing efforts, Aston University is expected to enhance its carbon management practices, although no specific plans or targets have been outlined in the available data.
+As of now, the university's emissions data is not cascaded from any parent organization, ensuring that the reported figures are solely reflective of its own operations.